On higher dimensional Poissonian pair correlation: Joint additive energy

 for any $\epsilon>0$.
-In this section, we concentrate on obtaining the joint additive energy of certain sequences.
-A natural question is how small the joint additive energy can be, whenever all the components have considerably large additive energy.
+A natural question is how small the joint additive energy can be when all the components have considerably large additive energy.
 For example, \cite[Theorem 1]{Garaev2001} says that the sequence $([n\log n])$ has additive energy $\gg \frac{N^3}{\log N}$, but we show that the joint additive energy of $(n)$ and $([n\log n])$ is much smaller.

-Let $(f(n))$, $(g(n))$ be two strictly increasing sequences of natural numbers and $F_N$, $G_N$ be the set of their first $N$ elements respectively.
-For a given positive integer $l$ with $1\leq l< N$ assume that $J_l:=J_l(N)$ is the number of solutions of the system of equations
+Let $(f(n))$, $(g(n))$ be two strictly increasing sequences of natural numbers, and let $F_N$ and $G_N$ be the sets of their first $N$ elements, respectively.
+For a given positive integer $l$ with $1\leq l< N$, denote by $Q_l:=Q_l(N)$ the number of solutions of the system of equations

-We have the following upper bound for the joint additive energy. \begin{proposition} For any $0<\epsilon<1$ we have
+We have the following bounds for the joint additive energy: \begin{proposition} For any $0<\epsilon<1$ we have